steenharsted/mocapr/README.md

 functions that can import, plot, animate, and analyse motion capture data.
-The package is in **the very early experimental stages of development** and is only **minimally effective** in the sense that it, at current, only supports import from [the Captury](http://thecaptury.com/) system.
+The package is in **the very early experimental stages of development** and is only **minimally effective** in the sense that it, currently, only supports import from [the Captury](http://thecaptury.com/) system.

 It should be possible to wrangle motion capture data from other systems into a format that will allow useage of the functions in this package, as long as the data contains frame by frame joint center positions.
-If you have such motion capture data from another system, and if you are willing to share some sample data, I will be happy to make an attempt at writing an import function and include both the function and the sample data in this package.
+If you have such motion capture data from other systems, and if you are willing to share some sample data, I will be happy to make an attempt at writing an import function and include both the function and the sample data in this package.